Header photo credit: Unsplash

 I am not against cow’s milk, but I do prefer alternatives when available.
 This comes from a feeling of unease related to the ethics of production (there are a good number of other ethically dubious foods I continue to enjoy for now.
-When did food become so complicated?
-If this tricky topic interests you, check out the Foods Future Summit).
+When did food become so complicated?).

-There have been a number of studies done to investigate the environmental impact of plant milks and cow’s milk.
+There have been many studies done to investigate the environmental impact of plant milks and cow’s milk.
 There is no one-size-fits-all result.

-This article cites a study that concludes that cow’s milk is clearly worse for the environment in the production phase, but due to the transport cost of fresh almond and fresh soy milks, alternatives are not exactly environmentally friendly if you live a long way from the production facility – which most of us do.
-Most of the plant milks consumed are not fresh, and so the transport component is less (there’s no refrigeration and they’re less time sensitive), but the Tetra Pak packaging must be considered.
+This article cites a study that concludes that cow’s milk is clearly worse for the environment in the production phase, but due to the transport cost of fresh almond and fresh soy milks, alternatives are not environmentally friendly if you live a long way from the production facility – which most of us do.
+Most of the plant milks consumed are not fresh, so the transport component is less (there’s no refrigeration and they’re less time sensitive), but the Tetra Pak packaging must be considered.

 Adding to the complexity, the environmental factors also depend on where the product is grown.
 Most of the world’s almond production is now in California (82%!), which is currently experiencing a drought.
 Redirecting precious water resources for the very thirsty almond production is devastating for the region.
-It has been reported that large parts of California have been sinking owing to reduced water table levels.
-Perhaps there may be a more suitable location for growing almonds, or you can choose another plant milk.
+It has been reported that large parts of California have been sinking owing to reduced water-table levels.
+Perhaps there is a more suitable location for growing almonds (or you can choose another plant milk).

-Cow’s milk has many health benefits, with calcium being the most obvious but there are many other dietary sources.
-Whilst I am not lacking in calcium I have been found deficient in vitamin D (which your body gets from sunlight); most of us here in Hong Kong are most likely deficient in this, especially nowadays.
-Milk and cereals are often fortified with it.
+Cow’s milk has many health benefits, with calcium being the most obvious, but there are many other dietary sources.
+Whilst I am not lacking in calcium, I have been found to be deficient in vitamin D (which your body gets from sunlight); most of us here in Hong Kong are most likely deficient in this, especially nowadays.
+Milk and cereals are often fortified with vitamin D.